*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 She slipped her headphones back on to hear the speech.
 “Each of you should be proud of what you’ve done,” Zack Gunn said to his audience.
-The crowd parted and two Diamond Knights approached the stage.
-Gunn knew it was time to wind down.
+The crowd parted to let two Diamond Knights approach the stage, and Gunn knew it was time to wind down.
 “I’ve got to go, but I want you all to remember that everything that happens from here out is because of you.
-Now if you’ll excuse me, I’m going to go get smashed.”
+Now if you’ll excuse me, I’m going to go get drunk.”
 The crowd cheered as the Diamond Knights led him to the back.

 Alex set the empty bowl and chopsticks down.

 “Thanks for the meal.”

 In a fluid motion she grabbed the .357’s canister leaning against the cart and tossed a stack of bills and handful of coins in the jar.
 The change hit the inside and rolled it into a slight spin, easily tripling the sum inside.
 Stunned, Noodles looked up from the swaying container to watch Alex merge into the throng of bodies packed in the quad.

 Alex could feel the students surging all around, but her eyes kept locked on Gunn and his protection walking away.
 She snaked through the mass quickly in pursuit.
 The quad was filled with blasting music and partying people, their shadows dancing wildly against the classrooms and faculty buildings circling it.

 Since the Diamond Academy’s establishment a decade before, every year had started with the king’s personal address, welcoming the wide-eyed freshman to its halls.
 Though he believed educational autonomy was important, Quentin Diamond had selected Magnus Zwei to be his council, utilizing the professor’s knowledge of history and the social sciences to help guide his policy.
 Zwei was a vital connection between the throne and the students that would shape its future.